ganufla/dendron/README.md

 ###--method METHOD

-METHOD may be one of: 'crispy', calculate patterns supports using the crispy comparison, 'relaxed', calculate pattern supports using a fuzzy measure or 'all', calculate pattern supports using all measures (default).
+METHOD may be one of: `crispy`, calculate patterns supports using the crispy comparison, `relaxed`, calculate pattern supports using a fuzzy measure or `all`, calculate pattern supports using all measures (default).

 ### --output OUTPUT

 OUTPUT is the name of the output file.
 It stores all input patterns (see --paterns) and their corresponding support in a table.
 Fields are separated by a TAB character.

 ###   --patterns FILE
 Patterns are read from file FILE, one per line.
-Patterns might be of the type `set' or `dendron'.
-Sets are lists of elements separated by spaces and enclosed by `(' and `)'.
+Patterns might be of the type `set` or `dendron`.
+Sets are lists of elements separated by spaces and enclosed by `(` and `)`.
 Dendrons are newick formated dendrograms or branches (see examples).
 Elements should not have any of the following characters: SPACE, TAB, LINEFEED, CARRIAGE_RETURN, COLON, COMMA, SEMICOLON, APOSTROPHE and DOUBLE_QUOTES.

 ###   --replicas REP_FILE
 Read REP_FILE to load dendrograms where to support patterns.
 One dendrogram per line in newick format.